 “Look, I’m trying to give us at least a little bit of space for as many options as possible but that doesn’t mean they’re good ones.”
 Varhi rationalized.
 “If you think we can leave the city right now, I will follow you, but it will be extremely miserable out there, especially because we’re still not rested and we’re not fully supplied up.
 Shops will be closing by around now.
 I don’t think it’s a smart move.
 Besides that, a train ride from here to the exit of the city by foot, on the east side, will take us another eight hour ride, and even then, it’s still another couple of hours to exit on foot.
 That’s plenty of time for Eseras to see where we’re going and try to stop us if she is truly desperate enough and from the way she acted tonight, she really wants me for some reason.
 I apparently have her eye, and she’s watching, Sairek.”

 “Damn… How is she able to track us so easily though?”
 Sairek pressed.
-“The city is huge.
-Sure she may have narrowed down the search but this district is bigger than even normal cities anywhere else, so…”
+“I understand the whole scrying lens thing, sure, but the city is huge.
+Sure she may have narrowed down the search but this district is bigger than even normal cities anywhere else, let alone all of the ones we could have went to, so…”

 “If you want my opinion?
 It’s probably because of those things there.”
-Varhi said, pointing past his shoulder, into the kitchen at the counter, where the bracer and collar had been left.
+Varhi said, pointing past his shoulder, into the kitchen at the counter, where the bracer and collar had been left since Sairek and Cyial discarded them.

 Sairek’s eyes widened.
 “They can track civilians using those!?”